 Beth Spacey, School of Historical & Philosophical Inquiry, University of Queensland

 |Paper 1028-b||Urban Unrest and Social Structures in the Latin East

-Anna Gutgarts, Martin Buber Society of Fellows, Hebrew University of Jerusalem
+Anna Gutgarts, University of Haifa

 Index Terms: Archaeology - Sites; Crusades; Geography and Settlement Studies; Social History